Drawstrings and flexibility in the Geroch conjecture: Construction by cutoff functions

 The right hand side of \eqref{eq-cutoff:aux1} depends only on $r,c_1,r_1$ and $k$ but not on $r_2$, as long as $r_2<\frac1{64}r_1$ and $r\in[\frac{r_1}4,r_1]$.
 As $r_1$ and $k$ are fixed, only $c_1,r$ enter as variables.
 Thus, we use $F(c_1,r)$ to denote the right hand side of \eqref{eq-cutoff:aux1}.
 By continuity, the function

 is continuous for $c_1\in[0,1]$.
 Since $G(0)=0$, we may choose a sufficiently small $c_1$ (depending only on $r_1$ and $k$) such that $c_1<\min\{r_1,\frac1{100(|k|+1)}\}$ and $G(c_1)\geq-\epsilon$.
 We fix such a choice.
-This choice establishes item (1) of the lemma so long as $r_2<\frac1{64}r_1$ holds.
+This choice establishes item 1 of the lemma so long as $r_2<\frac1{64}r_1$ holds.

-The remaining task is to choose $c_2$ and $r_2$ which satisfy items (2) and (3) of the lemma.
-In particular, once this is achieved we obtain $r_2<\frac1{64}r_1$ which ensures item (1).
-Note that there exists a choice of $c_2>0$ (depending on $c_1, k, r_1, \delta$) such that item (2) is satisfied.
+The remaining task is to choose $c_2$ and $r_2$ which satisfy items 2 and 3 of the lemma.
+In particular, once this is achieved we obtain $r_2<\frac1{64}r_1$ which ensures item 1.
+Note that there exists a choice of $c_2>0$ (depending on $c_1, k, r_1, \delta$) such that item 2 is satisfied.
 We fix this choice.
-Denote $\bar r=\min\{\frac1{64}r_1^2,c_1^2\}$.
-Consider the continuous function
+Denote $\bar r=\min\{\frac1{64}r_1,c_1^2\}$.
+Consider the continuous function \updatetag{v3: fixed typo} By item 2 we have